-When you buy a fixer-upper, it is imperative that you prioritize your home renovation projects!
+When you buy a fixer-upper, it is imperative that you prioritize and plan your home renovation projects!
 Renovating a home can be overwhelming and I have learned quite a bit living through renovations these last 10 years.
-Today I am sharing my tips for how Chris and I prioritize our home renovation projects in our home.
+Today I am sharing my tips for how Chris and I plan our home renovation projects and prioritize each one.

-It was important to create a renovation-free zone in your home first before you start major projects.
-Before we moved in, we made sure our kitchen and family room would be done.
-This allowed us a comfortable space for our family as we worked through updates in the rest of the house.
-You can choose this “safe space” but you will want a place to get away and relax.
+It was important to create a renovation-free zone in your home before you start major projects.
+Before we moved into our current home, we made sure our kitchen and family room were done.
+This allowed us a comfortable space for our family as we worked through our remaining list of home renovation projects.
+Trust me, you will want a clean, quiet area to get away and relax.

-In our third home, our first be project was the basement guest suite.
-Once we had a new bathroom and bedroom, we moved on to our master bath and guest bath renovations upstairs.
+In our third home, our first home project was the basement guest suite.
+Once we finished the basement bathroom and bedroom, we tackled our master bath and guest bath upstairs.
 This gave us a place to shower and a clean bed to climb into every night.

-I made sure our master bedroom and bathroom were finished before I gave birth to our second child! this was my getaway from the remaining projects on the main floor!
+I made sure our master bedroom and bathroom were finished before I gave birth to our second child!
+This was my reteat from the remaining home projects on the main floor!

 The One Room Challenge last fall was a great example of focusing on one room project at a time.
 I finished my dining room renovation in 6 weeks and I am so happy that every detail is complete!
 It feels really good to be able to check that entire space off my list and enjoy the beautiful room.

-Now that you have prioritized which rooms renovate first, we will break it down even further.
-The next step is to turn your large scale project into bite-sized, manageable projects.
-Make a list of every project you want to complete and take it one at a time.
-As you begin to check more projects off your list you will see your space transform!
-This is such a great feeling and will motivate you to keep going.
+Now that you have a good idea of which renovation projects will happen first, we will break it down even further.
+The next step is to turn your large-scale project into bite-sized, manageable projects.
+Make a list of every task you need to complete and check them off one by one.
+As you finish more tasks on your list you will see your space transform!
+This is such a great feeling and always motivates me to keep going.

 We are currently working our way through our living room and with each update, the room gets better and better!
 Since this picture was taken, we have a rug, new chairs and the table was painted black.